wp-plugins/avchat-3/readme.txt

 10. That's it you're logged in the AVChat video chat.

-For detailed information, see <a href=”http://avchat.net/support/documentation/wordpress” title=”Buy AVChat”>our detailed documentation</a>
+For detailed information, see <a href='http://avchat.net/support/documentation/wordpress' title='Buy AVChat'>our detailed documentation</a>

 == Frequently Asked Questions ==